MarlBurroW/google-home-notification-gateway/README.md

 If you have some coding skills, it's very easy to send notification to GHNG from any scripting language, you just need to be able to send HTTP Request.

-Important: Currently, the app works fine on MacOSX but there is a lot of dependencies issues that I have to fix on Windows and Linux.
+**IMPORTANT: Currently, the app works fine on MacOSX but there is a lot of dependencies issues that I have to fix on Windows and Linux.**

 ## Features
 - Receive voice notifications to a single device, or all your devices.